-One of the prominent French writers, Alexandre Dumas, was born on the 24th of July in 1802, in Villers-Cotterêts, France.
-Alexandre was a brilliant son of Thomas-Alexandre Dumas, a French general, while his mother, Élisabeth Labouret, was a homemaker.
-Unfortunately, his father died when he was just four, leaving the family in a deep financial crisis struggling life.
-Although Thomas’s death was a huge blow to the family, yet it failed to shake the resolute stance of young Alexander, who followed his passion for reading and writing.
+Alexandre Dumas, one of the prominent French writers, was born on the 24th of July in 1802 in Villers-Cotterêts, France.
+Alexandre was born to Thomas-Alexandre Dumas, a French general, and Élisabeth Labouret, a homemaker.
+Unfortunately, his father died when he was just four, leaving the family in a deep financial crisis and struggling life.
+Although Thomas’s death was a huge blow to the family, it failed to shake the determination of young Alexander, who followed his passion for reading and writing.

 Besides winning a fortune as a writer, Alexandre Dumas was passionate about women.
 Although he married Ida Ferrier, a great actress of her time, on the 1st of February in 1814, he continued with his affairs with other women and is stated to have four illegitimate children, too.

 Some Important Facts about Him

 - After providing a bulk of literary wonders, this great writer breathed his last on the 5th of December in 1870.

 - The French government honored him by naming a Metro Station to him in 1970.